 Offers and Acceptances

-Students should abide by the National Association of Law Placement’s (NALP) Principles and Standards for Law Placement and Recruiting Activities in their entirety, including the General Standards for the Timing of Offers and Decisions (Part V) and the Principles for Candidates (Part III).
+Students should abide by the National Association of Law Placement’s (NALP) Principles and Standards for Law Placement and Recruiting Activities in their entirety.

 If you receive an offer you have no intention of accepting, you should decline it immediately.
 This helps your peers who the employer may be considering and your promptness will leave a positive impact on your own professional reputation.